RocketDerp/April14_2025/The_Pandemic_Warnings_why_social_media_silent_December_2019_onward.md

 # July 27, 2025

-The original message is now gone, as the website hosting Lemmy instance was taken down due to the disaster of year 2025 social media informationw wars.
+The original message is now gone, as the website hosting Lemmy instance was taken down due to the disaster of year 2025 social media information wars.
 Link dead: https://lemm.ee/post/64851740/20670405

 &nbsp;